centiservice/mats3_site/_docs/B-Intro-06-interception.md

 classes: wide
 ---

-The Mats Intercept API allows tooling to intercept all initiation and stage processing, and which have a ton of metadata about such processing, in particular timings.
+The Mats Intercept API allows tooling to intercept all initiation and stage processing, and have a ton of metadata about such processing, in particular timings.

 The JMS Mats implementation implements this API, in addition to the Mats API itself.

 Logging (over SLF4J) and Metrics gathering (using Micrometer) is implemented as plugins to Mats using this API.
+The `LocalHtmlInspectForMatsFactory` also has an interceptor that gathers local statistics.

-## Intercept API
+## Features

 You get detailed information about each stage's processing, and how much time went into receiving and destructuring the message, decompressing it (if compressed), performing the transactional demarcation, invoking the "user lambda",